by Jarek Skonieczny

 See also a front view and underside view (200K JPEGs).
 Thanks to ourfinefinds on eBay for these photos.

-Comet made Pink versions and blue/white versions of the Surrey, with whitewall tires, a non-folding windshield, and a feature seldom found on toy versions -- the vinyl windshield support straps.
+Comet made a DJ-3A Surrey in the correct Tropical Rose/Coral Mist paint, with whitewall tires, a non-folding windshield, and a feature seldom found on toy versions -- the vinyl windshield support straps.

 See also a side view with Surrey fringe (40K JPEG).

-Comet also made an FC stake mail truck with dual rear wheels and a plow (no stopping the mail), and a single rear wheels version (10K JPEG).
+Comet also made an FC stake mail truck with dual rear wheels and a plow (no stopping the mail).
+It was based on an actual vehicle used by USPS for snow removal and mail box maintenance (see Postal Jeep Toys.)
+There was also a single rear wheels version (10K JPEG).

 Having the same rubber wheels as the Comet Jeeps, this M715 truck model is identified as made by Banthrico in 1969.
 Banthrico was a cast coin bank manufacturer that made various coin bank vehicles for dealerships.
 The lack of a coin slot seems out of character for this manufacturer.
 The story I have heard is that it was meant to be a promotional item to entice the military into purchasing the vehicles.